Gheorghe Gaston Marin

+Early life and education

 He was born into a wealthy Jewish family in northern Transylvania.
-In his youth, he was a member of Poalei Zion.
+In his youth, he was a member of Poale Zion.
 In 1936, he moved to Paris to study mathematics and physics at the Sorbonne.
 Marin studied electrical engineering at Grenoble, France between 1938 and 1940.
 Like most other Romanian Jews, he lost his Romanian citizenship in 1938.

+Second World War in France

 In 1940, he served with the French Army.
 In 1940, Northern Transylvania was transferred under the Second Vienna Award from Romania to Hungary, and as such his parents and siblings came under Hungarian rule.

 A member of the French Resistance, he was given charge of the FTP-MOI's south-western region.
 He began his resistance career in Lyons and later moved to Toulouse.
 He adopted as his alias Gaston Marin, which after the war he took as his surname.
 Finally, he moved to work with the miners of Carmaux, long famous in France for their militancy.
 In July 1944 he instigated the revolt at the Tarn mines, one of the first steps in the French liberation from German occupation.
 In August 1944, Gaston liberated the French city of Carmaux, capturing 120 German soldiers.
 A few days later, he also liberated Albi, the capital of the Tarn region.
 Upon his return to Romania, he learned that in 1944 his entire family had been deported by the Hungarian authorities to Auschwitz, where all of them had been exterminated.

+In Communist Romania

 After the start of Communist Romania, he became Councillor of the Romanian Council of Ministers in 1945–1949 and Minister of the Economy in 1948–1949; he was part of Romania's delegation to the Paris Peace Conference.
 From 1949 to 1954, Gaston Marin was Minister of Electrical Energy and Electrical Industry, and then, up to 1965, President of the Planning Committee.
 From 1955 to 1966, he served as President of State Committee for Nuclear Energy, and was (1962–1969) Vice-president of the Ministerial council, as well as Minister of Metallurgy, Mining, Chemistry, Transport and Telecommunications, Building, Chemical Industry, and National Trading.

 In 1963, after attending John F. Kennedy's funeral, he established diplomatic relations with the Western world, including the United States.
 Those steps were highly encouraged by the United States government and US President Lyndon B. Johnson, and gained Romania a privileged communist country status.

 From 1969 to 1982, Marin was President of the Pricing Committee, until being removed from official positions by Ceaușescu, being by far the last Gheorghiu-Dej supporter to be eliminated from the Romanian government.